TNEI-Services/IPSA/docs/Coding Requirements.rst

 Importing IPSA
 ===============

 All IPSA scripts should import the IPSA interface (``IscInterface``) using the import command near the start of the script.
-It is also recommended to import the print module which enables scripts to print directly to the IPSA progress window.

 Starting from IPSA 2.3.2 there are two ways of launching IPSA 2, either from within IPSA 2 itself or from a separate Python process.
 The following code demonstrates how scripts should be written when launched from within IPSA 2.
 Refer to section 2.2.2 for details of running IPSA 2 from a separate Python process.